 2 General principles

-All employees and board members shall comply with public laws and binding international requirements in all their activities for Borregaard.
+All employees* shall comply with the relevant country’s statutes and binding international requirements in all their activities for Borregaard.

-2.2 Act in the best interest of Borregaard
+2.2 Act in the best interests of Borregaard

 2.3 Act with integrity